-The AWFCG sponsors an annual interagency post-season review (usually within the first two weeks of October) to discuss issues and concerns and evaluate agencies' performance and achievements.
+The AWFCG sponsors an annual interagency post-season review, usually held on the third week of October, to discuss issues and concerns and evaluate agencies' performance and achievements.
 The AIWFMP elements that will be addressed include:

-- A review of non-standard responses that occurred during the season. - Initial response successes and opportunities for improvement. - A brief synopsis of any changes to Fire Management Option boundaries and/or protection levels that are being proposed or considered. - Alaska Known Sites Database gaps and updates.
+- A review of non-standard responses that occurred during the season. - Initial response successes and opportunities for improvement. - A brief synopsis of any changes to Fire Management Option boundaries and/or protection levels that are being proposed or considered. - Alaska Known Sites Database and Special Management Areas gaps and updates.